Generation of bipartite mechanical cat state by performing projective Bell state measurement: Dispersive Hamiltonian

 where $\eta_1=G_1^2/\Delta_1$, $\eta_2=G_2^2/\Delta_2$, $\lambda_1=g_1^2/\delta_1$, $\lambda_2=g_2^2/\delta_2$, $J=G_1G_2(1/\Delta_1-1/\Delta_2)$, $\chi_1=g_1G_1(1/\delta_1-1/\Delta_1)$ and $\chi_2=g_2G_2(1/\Delta_2-1/\delta_2)$.
 The first term in the Hamiltonian A2 can be neglected since the cavity remains in the ground state.
-By choosing the detuning as $\Delta_1=\Delta_2$, $\delta_1=\Delta_1$ and $\delta_2=\Delta_2$, we can also neglect the fourth, fifth, and sixth terms \cite{Nature.604.463–467(2022),Nature.449.443–447(2007)}.
+We can ignore the last three terms if we only dispersively detune the qubit-mechanical pair and the detuned qubit frequency is way off from the cavity frequency such that there is no interaction between the qubit and the cavity \cite{PhysRevLett.123.060502}.
+If the qubit-mechanical and qubit-cavity detuning are simultaneous, then by choosing $\Delta_1=\Delta_2$, $\delta_1=\Delta_1$ and $\delta_2=\Delta_2$, we can also neglect the last terms \cite{Nature.604.463–467(2022),Nature.449.443–447(2007)}.
 The remaining two interacting terms are the ones used in Hamiltonian \ref{eqn:ham_qm} and \ref{eqn:ham_om}.
 Thus, we see that by changing the detuning, we can independently evolve the two qubit-resonator pairs.
-After the two pairs evolve up to a certain time period, we bring back the qubit-qubit interaction (fourth term) to perform Bell state measurement \cite{PhysRevLett.123.060502}.
+In our scheme we first evolve the qubit-mechanical pair dispersively up to a certain time period.
+We then bring back the qubits to their idle frequencies so that the interaction between the qubit and mechanical resonator is turned off \cite{Nat.Phys.18.794–799(2022)}.
+We now initiate the qubit-qubit interaction (fourth term) by detuning back the qubit with respect to the cavity in order to perform Bell state measurement.
 This can be done in two ways.
 First, by choosing $\Delta_1 \neq \Delta_2$, or second, by red detuning the second qubit from the cavity and blue detuning the second qubit from the second resonator.
 In the second approach the coupling constant $J$ becomes $J'=G_1G_2(1/\Delta_1+1/\Delta'_2)$, where $\Delta'_2=\Omega_2-\omega$.
-The rearrangement of the detuning in the second approach ensures that the last term in the Hamiltonian \ref{eqn:a2} remains zero.
-This interaction allows us to perform the necessary Bell test on the two qubits.
+The coupling sequence is shown in the Fig. \ref{fig:3}(d).